 When to consult with a urologist?

-Patients have access to the latest technologies in surgery, including minimally invasive techniques, accurate diagnostic tools, and advanced therapy guidelines, to provide exceptional healthcare experience.
-Such as:
+Patients have access to the latest technologies in surgery, including minimally invasive techniques, accurate diagnostic tools, and advanced therapy guidelines, to provide exceptional healthcare experience such as:

-Laser prostatectomy: Removal of the prostate or a part of it by laser.
+Prostate Treatment: Laser prostatectomy (removal of the prostate or a part of it by laser), Transurethral resection of the prostate (TURP)

-Optical urethrotomy: A procedure for opening a stricture or narrowing in the urethra.
+Optical Urethrotomy: A procedure for opening a stricture or narrowing in the urethra.

 Laparoscopic surgeries for kidney and ureter problems.

-Vesico vaginal fistula repair: A surgery for the closure of the opening between the vagina and urinary bladder in females.
+Vesico Vaginal Fistula Repair: A surgery for the closure of the opening between the vagina and urinary bladder in females.

-Vasectomy reversal: A procedure performed on males who report infertility after a vasectomy, it aims at reconnecting the sperms from the testes to the semen, with a post-surgery pregnancy rate of 40% to 90%.
+Vasectomy Reversal: A procedure performed on males who report infertility after a vasectomy, it aims at reconnecting the sperms from the testes to the semen, with a post-surgery pregnancy rate of 40% to 90%.

 Why choose urology care at Reem Hospital, Abu Dhabi?

 The urology department and clinic at Reem Hospital stand out for their comprehensive care, treating a wide range of acute and chronic urological problems in both adults and pediatric populations.
 We specialize in managing complex disorders affecting the urinary tract and prostate, as well as resolving infertility issues.
-Our dedication to continuous medical research and improvement is evident in our use of minimally invasive techniques, which aim to enhance patient outcomes.

 Surgical removal of the prostate gland (prostatectomy)is often used to treat prostate cancer or benign prostate enlargement in elderly patients.